 Have you heard of Colorfly, a European importer of cheap whitebox Android tablets?
 Yeah, neither had we, at least until a rumor started circulating that this tiny company would be making the next Nexus tablet.
 The news began with what's almost certainly a faked Geekbench screenshot showing a "Nexus 8" running on a "Colorfly Hero" motherboard, and continued with a couple of photos posted to a Chinese website.
 The photos have been paired with the screeenshot, the implication being that this is the same device.
 Read More

 One of the more far-reaching Android Police stories this year was our exclusive write-up of Virus Shield, an impressively popular anti-virus app that managed to make it to the top of the Play Store's sales charts in less than a week, despite the fact that it did absolutely nothing.
 After digging into the app's code, Artem Russakovskii and various Android Police readers found that it was nothing more than a few images and a toggle.
+Virus Shield racked up more than 10,000 downloads at $3.99 a pop, and the app was removed from the Play Store hours after our story was published.
 Read More

 On the evening of the 18th, Chinese tech site CtechCN began the circulation of an image representing an all-white variant of the Nexus 5, with the accompanying story that, according to a tipster, the white variant could be launched simultaneously with the black version, and presumably the version we've already seen with a white back and black front.

 Tantalizing, right?
 The first issue with this image is the lighting.
 The highlights are all toward the bottom.
 I'm struggling to think of an instance where a new product was presented in press shots lit from below.

 Noticing this lead me to check on specific highlight patterns on reflective portions of the device - namely the camera ring, Nexus logo, and volume rocker.
 Read More